yennanliu/CS_basics/doc/faq/faq_spark_hadoop.md

 38. Explain repartition?
 	- repartition():
 		- shuffles the data between the executors and divides the data into number of partitions.
 But this might be an `expensive` operation since it `shuffles` the data between executors and involves `network traffic`. `Ideal place to partition` is at the `data source`, while fetching the data.
 Things can speed up greatly when data is partitioned the right way but can dramatically slow down when done wrong, especially due the Shuffle operation.

-	- repartition
 		- Reshuffle the data in the RDD `randomly` to create either `more or fewer` partitions and balance it across them.
 This always `shuffles ALL DATA over the network`.
 	- repartitionAndSortWithinPartitions
 		- Repartition the RDD according to the `given partitioner` and, within each resulting partition, sort records by their keys.
 This is `more efficient` than calling `repartition` and then sorting within each partition because it can push the sorting down into the shuffle machinery.
 	- https://spark.apache.org/docs/latest/rdd-programming-guide.html

-31. RDD Wide/narrow dependency ?
+39. RDD Wide/narrow dependency ?
 	- Narrow dependencies
 		- When each partition at the parent RDD is used by at most one partition of the child RDD, then we have a narrow dependency.
 Computations of transformations with this kind of dependency are rather fast as they do not require any data shuffling over the cluster network.
 	- Wide dependencies